PeterCamilleri/CX16/docs/vm_ip.md

     : rts

 Note the two entry points, the first loads and increments and the second just increments.
-Then we rewrite our code as follows:
+Then we rewrite our byte code instruction fetch as follows:

       jsr     ldi_vm_ip      ; Grab the next byte.

 Our code now consumes only 3 bytes but a whopping 25 clocks.
-And our other
+And our other case for a threaded code fetch becomes:
-case:

       jsr     ldi_vm_ip      ; Grab the next byte. sta     vm_w           ; Save it in vm_w low.